Tag: TVCA

 Tees Valley Combined Authority is putting almost £2million towards the project – and now the Hartlepool Development Corporation is joining forces with Hartlepool Council to fund the next stage of efforts to review and expand the town’s film studios.

-The Development Corporation board will be asked to agree the move to jointly fund the next stage of work at a meeting on Tuesday, 15 October.
+The Development Corporation board approved the move to jointly fund the next stage of work at a meeting on Tuesday, 15 October.

 The TV and Film Industry in the North East is expanding rapidly.